North Shore Scenic Drive Minnesota, USA Travel Guide

 Casual and comfortable dining options with diverse menus.

-Affordable meals and fresh ingredients for self-preparation.
+Affordable meals and fresh elements for self-preparation.

-Many menus highlight vegetarian dishes.
+Many menus highlight vegetarian meals.

 Call restaurants in advance to confirm dietary accommodations.